CalConnect/public/charter/charter-TC-STREAMING.md

 Participation on the STREAMING mailing list will be in accordance with standard CalConnect practices and procedures.

-## Chair
+## Co-Chairs

 Mike Douglass (SCG)
+Peter Tam (Ribose)

-Please contact the Chair for more information or to join this Technical Committee.
+Please contact the Chairs for more information or to join this Technical Committee.
 Participation in this Technical Committee will be in accordance with standard CalConnect practices and procedures.